Partners for Peace has been working to change attitudes, save lives, and end abuse for more than 35 years.

 National Teen Dating Violence Awareness and Prevention Month

 In February, this awareness campaign spotlights youth-inspired and coordinated activities designed to promote healthy relationships and awareness about teen dating violence.
+Let us know why YOU take action by printing out and completing this page from the Maine Coalition to End Domestic Violence.

 Knowledge Empowers Campaign